 Students planning to study abroad should consult the off-campus study section of the economics department website.
 Most basic questions concerning departmental study-abroad requirements are answered there.
 Students should then consult with the department chair concerning the acceptability of particular courses for the major.

 Because of the numerous, vital, and constantly developing interconnections between economics and other social sciences, economics majors are urged to take as many courses as possible in related disciplines such as anthropology, history, politics, psychology, and sociology.

 Pass/fail grading may not be elected for courses applied toward the major.

 Students receiving a score of four or five on either the Macroeconomics or Microeconomics AP exam receive credit for ECON 150.
 Students receiving a score of four or five on the Statistics AP exam receive credit for ECON 250.
 A-Level credit: Students receiving a grade of A or B on the A-Level Economics examinations may receive credit for ECON 150.
 No credit is given for the O-Level examinations.
-International Baccalaureate credit: Students receiving a grade of six or seven in the IB HL program may receive credit for ECON 101 and 103.
+International Baccalaureate credit: Students receiving a grade of six or seven in the IB HL program may receive credit for ECON 150.
 No credit is given for the IB SL program.